run-ai/docs/docs/admin/researcher-setup/templates.md

     value:
       MYUSER: $USER
 ```
-The container created will have an environment variable called `MYUSER` with the value of the linux `$USER` variable as defined in the running host machine.
+The container created will have an environment variable called `MYUSER` with the value of the Linux `$USER` variable as defined in the running host machine.

+!!!
+Note
+    Shell variables are only active with the Run:AI Command-line interface.
+They are not available via the Researcher user interface.

 ### Using Secrets in Templates

-It is possible to add values from Kuberenetes secrets to administrative templates.
+It is possible to add values from Kubernetes secrets to administrative templates.
 The secret will be extracted from the secret object when the Job is created.
 For example:

 ``` YAML